corndel-swe/photoship-nimonian/CONTRIBUTING.md

 If you have successfully run `npm install`, you should be able to process an image already.
 Notice that `cat.jpg` is in the `img` folder.
-Let's remove all the red from the image!
+Let's remove all the red from the image.

 Open a terminal in the root of the project and run